Memorable Manitobans: Albert Diamond Cohen (1914-2011)

 His philanthropic support included such institutions as the Manitoba Centennial Corporation, University of Manitoba, St. John’s-Ravenscourt School, Royal Winnipeg Ballet, Banff Centre, and several Winnipeg hospitals.
 He served two terms as President of the Royal Manitoba Theatre Centre during which time he helped oversee construction of the current theatre facility.
 He was part of a group that helped to save St. John’s-Ravenscourt School in the mid 1970s during a financial crisis.
 He also served as President of the Winnipeg Clinic Research Foundation and was a board member of the Du Maurier Arts Council.
 He was an avid speed skater and held several Canadian records in the over-70 age class.
 He was a member of the Glendale Golf Club for many decades.

 He received numerous awards, including the IDEA (International Distinguished Entrepreneur) Award for business prowess and integrity.
 He was inducted into the Order of Canada (member 1983, officer in 1994), Canadian Business Hall of Fame (1994), and the Order of Japan (2011).
 He received an honorary doctorate from the University of Manitoba (1987) and the Queen Elizabeth II Golden Jubilee Medal (2002).
+He was inducted posthumously into the Manitoba Business Hall of Fame (2013).

 Obituary, Winnipeg Free Press, 23 November 2011.